[ LOOK TO SEE ]

 “Look at the Ball of Fire!”

-Along for the ride that day, was my mother, who more than 40 years earlier had taken my brother, my sister, and me into our front yard to watch the launch of Alan Shepard, America’s first astronaut to ride the flame into outer space (May 5, 1961).
+Along for the ride that day, was my mother, who more than 40 years earlier had taken my brother, my sister, and me into our front yard in Cocoa to watch Alan Shepard‘s launch, and his becoming the first American to ride the flame into outer space (May 5, 1961).

 (July 20, 1969) — Four days later, the same group and our father were up late, in the living room, and on our brand-new, Sears & Roebuck color TV, watching the grainy, black and white image of Neil Armstrong stepping onto the moon, and delivered what might be the most memorable line in all of time.